Generalized Score Matching: Theoretical Results for Score Matching Estimators

 \end{description}

 Condition (C1) comes from the differentiation lemma in \cite{klenke2013probability} which ensures the interchange of integration and differentiation in an open neighborhood around $\bm{\theta}_0$.
 Condition (C2) is a standard condition for establishing the convergence of the Fisher information matrix and the covariance of the score functions.
-Condition (C3) is a Lyapounov condition which, in conjunction with Condition (C4), is commonly used in asymptotics for MLEs under the INID setting (\citealt{lee1998analysis}).
+Condition (C3) is a Lyapounov condition which, in conjunction with Condition (C4), is commonly used in asymptotics for MLEs under the INID (independent but not necessarily identically distributed) setting (\cite{lee1998analysis}).